 The exposure to credit risk for the bank deposits, fixed income investments, and other financial instruments is measured and monitored by the Group's finance department.
 The Group only deals with banks, other external parties, corporate organizations, government agencies and financial institutions with good credit rating.
 The Group does not expect any counterparty above fails to meet its obligations hence there is no significant credit risk arising from these counterparties.

 3) Guarantees

-The Group' s policy is to provide financial guarantees to the entities listed in the policy.
-As of December 31, 2022, no guarantees were outstanding, and as of December 31, 2023, the guarantees provided by the Group, please refer to note 7 and note 13 (a).
+The Group's policy is to provide financial guarantees to the entities listed in the policy.
+The guarantees provided by the Group, please refer to note 7 and note 13 (a).

 (iv) Liquidity risk